 Market risk includes risks that arise from changes in interest rates, foreign currency exchange rates, commodity prices, equity prices and other market changes that affect market sensitive instruments.
 In pursuing our business strategies, the primary market risk to which we are currently exposed, and which we expect to be exposed to in the future, is interest rate risk.
 Some of our outstanding debt has a variable interest rate.
 We use interest rate caps to manage our interest rate risks relating to our variable rate mortgage debt.
 Our total outstanding debt at December 31, 2005 was approximately \$428.4 million, of which approximately \$35 million, or 8.2%, was variable rate debt.
-If market rates of interest on our variable rate debt were to increase by 1.0%, or approximately 100 basis points, the increase in interest expense on our variable rate debt would decrease future earnings and cash flows by approximately \$350,000 annually.
-On the other hand, if market rates of interest on our variable rate were to decrease by one percentage point, or approximately 100 basis points, the decrease in the fair value of our fixed-rate debt would be \$24.2 million.
-On the other hand, if market rates of interest were to decrease by one percentage point, or approximately 100 basis points, the increase in the fair value of our fixed-rate debt would be \$24.2 million.
+If market rates of interest on our variable rate debt would decrease future earnings and cash flows by approximately \$350,000 annually.
+On the other hand, if market rates of interest on our variable rate debt would increase in interest expense on our variable rate were to decrease by one percentage point, or approximately 100 basis points, the decrease in interest expense on our variable rate debt would be \$24.2 million.
+On the other hand, if market rates of interest in the fair value of our fixed-rate debt would be \$24.2 million.
 As of December 31, 2005, the fair value of the \$393.4 million of fixed-rate debt was approximately \$388.7 million.